The Absolutely Insane Life And Death Story Of Herbalife Founder Mark Hughes

 The Result

-In 2012, the 20 year old Alex Hughes finally had his day in court.
+In 2012, 20-year-old Alex Hughes finally had his day in court.
 The goal of the case was to get the trustees removed for mismanaging the estate.
 This would allow Alex to manage the money himself and potentially inherit a much larger portion much sooner than the age of 35.
 After all opinions and arguments were heard, on March 18, 2013, the judge finally came to a decision.
 The judge ruled in favor of Alex and removed the trustees from the estate forever.

 Did we make a mistake?